Nutanix-APJ/NHT/karbon_deploy_vm /karbon_deploy_vm.rst

 UPLOAD CALM BLUEPRINT
 ++++++++++++++++++++++

-Download the Calm blueprint in https://matthewnutanixpublic.s3.us-east-2.amazonaws.com/Karbon101/Kubectl_client.json
+Download the Calm blueprint from *https://matthewnutanixpublic.s3.us-east-2.amazonaws.com/Karbon101/Kubectl_client.json*

 Open the Chrome browser.
 Click on Save As.
 Save the file as Kubectl.json to local disk.